-allow and transferred to a newly constructed reservoir in the Fens Thames to Southern Transfer Water transfer from the Thames Water area to Southern Water's Hampshire area, improving resilience to the South East region through better connectivity.
+Reservoir Affinity Water customers via the associated Anglian to Affinity transfer solution. () MottMacDonald (2021) The Fens Solution in the Anglian Water region to support supply to Anglian Water and Reservoir Anglian Water and Cambridge Water, with a possibility to also Cambridge Water (2021) support Affinity Water via the Anglian to Affinity transfer solution.
+Water would be abstracted from the Ouse catchment when river flows allow and transferred to a newly constructed reservoir in the Fens Thames to Water transfer from the Thames Water area to Southern Thames Water and Southern Water's Hampshire area, improving resilience to the South Southern Water (2021) Transfer East region through better connectivity.
 There is not currently surplus water in Thames Water resource zones and therefore a new source of water will need to be developed (the Severn Thames Transfer and/or South East Strategic Reservoir Option).
-Thames Water and Southern Water (2021) Severn A raw water transfer, up to 500MI/d, from the River Severn into Severn Trent Water, Thames Thames the River Thames to support the South East of England during Water, and United Utilities Transfer drought events.
-The water would be provided from the River (2021) Severn itself, with additional sources of water provided by Severn Trent Water and United Utilities, if needed.
+Severn A raw water transfer, up to 500MI/d, from the River Severn Severn Trent Water, Thames into the River Thames to support the South East of England Thames Water, and United Transfer during drought events.
+The water would be provided from the Utilities (2021) River Severn itself, with additional sources of water provided by Severn Trent Water and United Utilities, if needed.